thinkinglabs/thinkinglabs.github.io/_drafts/the-good-and-the-dysfunctional-of-pull-requests.md

 But we should avoid writing bugs.
 Anyone coming with that argument believes in fairy tails and has not seen a production system closely.
 IT systems are complex adaptive systems.
 They fail randomly in the most unforeseen, unpredictable ways.
 Of course, we should have automated tests in place.
 That being said, they will only catch the things we know about the system.
 We are oblivious to all the unknowns.
 Because of that, it is impossible to have automated tests that will cover those unexpected situations.

 But, there is more to quality than functional quality, meaning there is such a thing as code quality.
 True!
 The automated tests will only catch functional quality.
 And yes, code quality is important.
 It optimises engineering time to introduce code changes and add new functionality.
 Nevertheless, we can check code quality up to a certain level using tooling as part of the build.
 Still, this will not catch design problems or naming issues.
 But then again, if the code passes all automated tests and all checks as part of the build, this is code that works, but that could be better.
 At some level that is always the case.
 A code review may only reduce the chances of releasing lower-quality code.
 That depends on the quality of the review.
 It does not eliminate bad quality altogether.
 Having said that, releasing bad code quality is not the end of the world.
 We can improve it any time, whenever we see it.
 [FFS Fix the small things](https://docs.google.com/document/d/e/2PACX-1vRS232prL-Bq44hmmdzJTHkCz-nYBlQVPAtemOmVfDP1rbiD777jQAaUpIeF2KCdSSEJMEwHTeo9QdE/pub).
 No need to block delivery in a Pull Request to fix code quality.
 When doing so, we miss production feedback that could help us improve the code.
-Or we might realise, users do not use that feature.
+Or we might realise, that users do not use that feature.
 So, we should not invest more time in that code.

 But, I do not trust my code.
 Oftentimes, this is an expression of a deeper problem.
 It happens in environments with legacy code where engineers do not understand the code.
 They do not have any faith in whether their changes broke the system or not.
 This also happens in dysfunctional teams with a blaming culture.
 In those cases, engineers want to protect themselves against that.
 Therefore, they lean on others to get a sense of faith in their code.
 To obtain a sense of security, but not true security.
 It gives an illusion of control.
 In the end, it is about diluting responsibility.
 However, I do not think any process can fix that, certainly not a Pull Request process.
 That being the case, the organisation has a serious cultural problem requiring profound attention.